Our Team

 U17 Assistant Coach

-Corrado began coaching U19s at Mount Baker as an assistant for the summer of 2022 while he was an undergraduate.
-Corrado started at Pocock coaching U19s during the summer of 2023, returning postgrad for the summer of 2024 and subsequently for fall season onwards as an assistant of the U17s.
+Corrado began coaching in 2022 at Mt.
+Baker and started at Pocock during 2023, then again postgrad from summer 2024 onwards as an assistant.
 Corrado has experience working with athletes of all ages, builds, and ability within all boat classes.

 Middle School Assistant Coach